 Please check your course syllabus before you ask us this question, because all of the information you need to know about your professor is usually there.
 If it isnít, let us know and we will severely berate him or her.
 You can call us to find out your professorís contact information and office hours if you canít find it on the syllabus.

 - My professor gave me an F in the class for plagiarizing part of a two-page assignment.
 What should I do?

 - Where can I leave an assignment for my instructor?

 You can leave it in your instructorís mailbox, located along the wall opposite the office administratorsí desks.

 The University Writing Center is in the Mackay Science Building (MS), Room 108.
 Core Humanities is in the Mack Social Science Building (MSS), Room 120.
 You can view or download a map of the UNR campus at http://www.unr.edu/around-campus/maps

 - Can I copy things here?

-No. Only Core Humanities staff and instructors may use the photocopier in the CH office.
+No. Only Core Humanities staff and faculty may use the photocopier in the CH office.